peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 * An arbitrary-precision decimal number with the exponent set to 0.

+### FromInt64AsUnsigned
+    public static EDecimal FromInt64AsUnsigned​(long longerValue) Converts an unsigned integer expressed as a 64-bit signed integer to an arbitrary-precision decimal number.

+**Parameters:**

+* <code>longerValue</code> - A 64-bit signed integer.
+If this value is 0 or greater,
+ the return value will represent it.
+If this value is less than 0, the return value will store 2^64 plus this value instead.

+**Returns:**

+* An arbitrary-precision decimal number with the exponent set to 0.
+If
+ <code>longerValue</code> is 0 or greater, the return value will represent
+ it.
+If <code>longerValue</code> is less than 0, the return value will store 2^64 plus this value instead.

 ### FromInt64
     public static EDecimal FromInt64​(long valueSmall) Creates an arbitrary-precision decimal number from a 64-bit signed integer.